 Lastly would be the assessment and continuous monitoring of the healing progress.
 If there are no visible improvements within two weeks, reassess the wound care plan and change it as necessary.

-Here are some benefits of effective wound care treatment.
+Here are some benefits of good wound care treatment.

-Using the right dressings and bandages reduces the risk of infection and other complications.
+Using the right dressings and bandages reduces the risk of infection and similar complications.

 Open injuries are a high risk for exposure to severe bacterial wound infections, such as gas gangrene and tetanus.
 All these can develop into chronic wounds, long-term disabilities, bone infections, and worse, death.